Tr0py/lock-free-stack-arm-asm/README.md

 # Lock-free stack

-QEMU translates <a href = https://en.wikipedia.org/wiki/Load-link/store-conditional>Load-Link/Store-Conditional(LL/SC)</a> to test-test-and-set, resulting in potential <a href = https://en.wikipedia.org/wiki/ABA_problem>ABA problem</a>.
+QEMU translates <a href = https://en.wikipedia.org/wiki/Load-link/store-conditional>Load-Link/Store-Conditional(LL/SC)</a> to test-test-and-set using CAS, resulting in potential <a href = https://en.wikipedia.org/wiki/ABA_problem>ABA problem</a>.
 This naive lock-free stack is written in **arm** assembly to provide api that can be used in C/C++.

 **This program is deliberatly designed to crash at ABA problems.**